from a sandwich to pasta

 pork stir-fry

 For Christmas I make one big dinner on Christmas Eve for my mother and our family and then another big dinner on Christmas day for my dad and our family – yes, my parents are divorced, so multiple big dinners are a must.
 Like many of you, there are many different “family” dinners that take place over the season.
-Thankfully, (at least for this time of year) my in-laws don’t live in town (Illinois) so we don’t have to go from one house to another to another for all that family time!
+Thankfully, (at least for this time of year) my in-laws don’t live in town (Illinois) so we don’t have to go from one house to another for all that family time!
 All those big dinners produce a lot of leftovers.
-One of those nights, I generally serve a crown pork roast, which leaves plenty of leftovers.
-But if you serve, turkey, or beef, or ham, whatever; use that cooked leftover meat for this dish!
+On one of those nights, I generally serve a crown pork roast, which leaves plenty of leftovers.
+But if you serve, turkey, beef, or ham, whatever; use that cooked leftover meat for this dish!
 After all the traditional Christmas recipes, Asian stir-fry is a perfect change of pace for any palate!

 Here it is December 15th and my garden is still producing herbs and cherry tomatoes.
-We’ve had a couple nights of freeze, but the garden is still holding on, gotta love Arizona!
+We’ve had a couple of nights of freeze, but the garden is still holding on, gotta love Arizona!

 I also love using broccoli in stir-fry, but not only the florets.
 The stems are wonderful too, don’t discard them!
-Cut off the florets, then peel the stems and cut into matchsticks.
+Cut off the florets, then peel the stems and cut them into matchsticks.
 The stems are crispy and delicious!

 When stir-frying, be sure to prep all the various components and set them right next to the stove.
 Stir-frying happens quickly and having everything ready and at hand is more than important, it is a necessity!